DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 | Basidiomycota   |   30       | 9745 / 235849 |
 | Pezizomycotina   | 104       | 1364 / 203051 |
 | Saccharomycotina | 90        |18844 / 107123 |

+We created additional datasets for running the <i>soft-align</i> procedure and identifying reference DNA frames.
+In folders

+A_Basidiomycota
+A_Pezizomycotina
+A_Saccharomycotina

+The amended fungi dataset is available here:

 <b> Results</b>